selectel/terraform-provider-selectel/website/docs/r/domains_record_v1.html.markdown

 * `port` - Represents TCP or UDP port on which the service is to be found.

 * `target` - Represents a canonical hostname of the machine providing the service.

+* `tag` - Represents the identifier of the property represented by the record.

+* `flag` - Represents the critical flag, that has a specific meaning per RFC.

+* `value` - Represents a value associated with the tag.

+* `algorithm` - Represents th algorithm of the public key.

+* `fingerprint_type` - Represents an algorithm used to hash the public key.

+* `fingerprint` - Represents a hexadecimal hash result, as text.

 ## Import